 Information about the proposed project was forwarded as required for properties with a recorded Block Book Notation (BBN).
-The BBN holder responded that they have concerns including outstanding complaints to Department of Building Inspection regarding maintenance and Building Code compliance.
-No additional information has been provided to date.
+The BBN holder responded that they have concerns including outstanding complaints to Department of Building Inspection regarding maintenance and Building Code compliance and compatibility with the historic district.
 The Department has also received one call from neighbor to south indicating concerns regarding views and privacy.
+Another comment was received expressing concerns about impacts of proposed construction on existing tenants.